hindman/optopus/README.md

 The equivalent Optopus configuration dispenses with all of that hassle.
-Instead, it relies on the conventions that most programmers already know regarding command-line usage syntax -- the same syntax you just read and understood a few paragraphs above.
-That syntax, along with a small number of sensible augmentations, will allow Optopus to reduce developer hassle significantly while also providing a more powerful and flexible argument parser.
+Instead, it relies on the conventions that most programmers already know regarding command-line usage syntax — the same syntax you just read and understood a few paragraphs above.
+That syntax, along with a small number of sensible additions, will allow Optopus to reduce developer hassle significantly while also providing a more powerful and flexible argument parser.
 The difference between the two configurations is striking.

 ```python
 p = Parser('pgrep :: [-i] [-v] <rgx> <path>')